Connecticut Laws on Larceny, Theft, and Shoplifting

 First-Degree Larceny

-A person convicted of 1st degree larceny faces a class B felony, punishable by one to 20 years in prison and up to a $15,000 fine.
+A person convicted of first-degree larceny commits a class B felony.
 First-degree larceny involves the following types of theft:

 • extortion (obtaining property or service through threats)